CalebCurry/flask-notes/1-intro.md

 ## What is Flask?
 Flask is a framework to build web applications in Python.
 This is to build the back end of a website, so you will use flask to do data processing and handle requests, work with databases, send responses, etc.

 To understand where Flask fits into the larger picture, you will still use front end technologies such as JavaScript, and you will still use database technologies like MySQL, MongoDB, or Postgres.
-And you will still need a web server, such as Nginx.
+And you will still need a web server, such as NGINX.

 Flask competes with other frameworks such as Django, and FastAPI.